carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

 * `optionalListOf(p)` is the same thing, but can be empty, and always succeeds.

 ### Debugging Parser
-Last, the parser `"..."_debug` emits the string to the standard error and succeeds.
+Last, a string literal `"..."_debug` denotes a parser that emits the string to `std::cerr` and succeeds.
 It is useful for tracing while debugging a parser but should obviously not be committed for production code.